bolt/docs/docs/twig-components/fields.md

 ```

 This will always assume that there's a Record defined as `record`, and it will
-output all eligable fields, including ones you might've output yourself
+output all eligeble fields, including ones you might've output yourself
 already, like the title and a main image.

 We can make it a bit more robust by ensuring we pass in the correct record,